tamer-erdogan/citrus-selenium/README.md

 Selenium Module for Citrus Framework
 ==============

-Welcome to Citrus
+Welcome to Citrus Selenium Module
 ---------

-Citrus is a test framework written in Java that is able to create fully automated end-to-end use case tests for enterprise SOA applications.
-Citrus simulates surrounding interface partners supporting a huge set of different transports and protocols like Http, JMS, TCP/IP, FTP, SOAP, XML and JSON.
+Citrus Selenium is a module for citrus framework written in Java that is able to create fully automated web gui tests.

-Visit the official website at 'http://www.citrusframework.org' for more information and a detailed documentation.

 Preconditions
 ---------